jancarloviray/blog/_posts/2017-02-08-paas-comparison-2017-dokku-flynn-deis-kubernetes-docker-swarm.md

 ---
 layout: post
-title: PAAS comparison - Dokku vs Flynn vs Deis vs Kubernetes (2017)
+title: PAAS comparison - Dokku vs Flynn vs Deis vs Kubernetes vs Docker Swarm (2017)
-permalink: blog/paas-comparison-2017-dokku-flynn-deis-kubernetes/
+permalink: blog/paas-comparison-2017-dokku-flynn-deis-kubernetes-docker-swarm/
 comments: True
 excerpt_separator: <!--more-->
 ---

 This year (2017) is when container orchestration and technology will be standard and clear winners for different use cases will rise.
-Here are my personal notes on common paas technology, comparing Dokku vs Flynn vs Deis vs Kubernetes.
+Here are my personal notes on common paas technology, comparing Dokku vs Flynn vs Deis vs Kubernetes vs Docker Swarm.

-**tldr**: Easy but no HA?
+**tldr**: Easy but no H/A?
 Dokku.
-Easy with HA?
+Easy with H/A?
 Flynn.
-The big dawg?
+Easy with H/A and native out-of-the-box solution?
+Docker Swarm.
+Complex, but mature - the big dawg?
 Kubernetes.
+Want to make the big dawg less scary but still use the big dawg?
+Deis.

 <!--more-->